Please note: At your instructor's discretion,

 in the dataset.

-- After class, watch this screencast if (i.e., doing so is
+- After class, watch this screencast only if you need more guidance to

-need more guidance to prepare a dataset so that you
+prepare a dataset so that you will analyze only a

-will analyze only a subset of a survey's respondents:
+subset of a survey's respondents: It is about

-international relations majors are using a Global
+relations majors are using a Global Attitudes or a

-Attitudes or a LatinoBarometer survey, they often only
+LatinoBarometer survey, they often only want to look at

-want to look at respondents from certain countries, and
+respondents from certain countries, and running

-results for all of countries in the survey.
+all of countries in the survey.

 Key steps noted in the screencast: